Section 1: Introduction

-You play an (if not the most) active role in encouraging employees to make healthier choices and in creating a health-centric culture.
-But it’s not as easy as simply hanging motivational posters and providing healthy snacks in the breakroom.
+You play an (if not the most) active role in encouraging employees to make healthier choices and creating a health-centric culture.
+It's not as easy as simply hanging motivational posters and providing healthy snacks in the breakroom.

 Encouraging employee wellness goes far beyond these very basic steps.

 In this guide, we will go through the ways through which you can encourage healthy living in the workplace.

 Section 4: Importance of Corporate Wellness Programs

 Corporate wellness initiatives may appear out of reach if you have a restricted budget and resources.